Quick answer for cybersecurity analysts

+Cybersecurity professionals are among the most urgently needed workers in the global economy.
 Germany's BSI (Federal Office for Information Security) and major banks are rapidly expanding security teams; the EU Blue Card is the standard route for qualified analysts.
+On this specific Germany route, the practical question is whether your evidence makes you look application-ready, not merely whether your job title sounds similar to Cybersecurity Analyst.

 ~3 years